jebutton/starfield-console-cg/README.md

     - Added DLC support for Weapons, Helmets, Spacesuits, and Packs.
     - Updated the main menu with a new "settings" option.
     - More tests added, and more bug fixes.
+    - Menus now have better text separation.
+    - Extensively changed how the program is run so that it is easier for people to use it.